Want to get a retro Scotland shirt? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-There are over 20 Scotland shirts ranging from 1985 to the present day.
+There are over 20 Scotland shirts.
 They include the 1991-93 away shirt (above) with its unusual design that was worn by the likes of Pat Nevin, Stuart McCall and Ally McCoist as Scotland qualified top of their group for the 1992 European Championships.